ODNZSL/nzsl-online/README.md

 NZSL has taken ownership of the project at their [ODNZSL repo](https://github.com/ODNZSL/nzsl-online).

-Open source contributors pull requests should be to the ODNZSL Staging branch.
+Open source contributors pull requests should be to the ODNZSL `main` branch.
 The administrators for ODNZSL is currently [Eoin Kelly](https://github.com/eoinkelly) and [Brenda Wallace](https://github.com/Br3nda).

-Open source contributors should merge the ODNZSL staging branch to your local staging branch so that your repo is up-to-date.
+Open source contributors should merge the ODNZSL `main` branch to your local `main` branch so that your repo is up-to-date.

 ## The deployment process explained to open source contributors